-PCA-SDR On-Site AX, TT/DE Tech Inspection Guidelines.

-(For events run under Zone-8 rules)
+PCA-SDR On-Site or Pre-Tech Inspection for AX, TT/DE Tech Inspection Guidelines for 2025 (For events run under Zone-8 rules)

 The following is a guide on how Porsches should be inspected using the Zone-8 tech inspection sheet.
-(The following key will be used: OK, X or P for Pass, N/A-Not applicable).
+(The following key will be used: OK, X or P for Pass, N/A-Not applicable, check marks are not acceptable).